 Dec 13, 2023: Replaced the HP OMEN 34c with the LG 35WN65C-B because it's cheaper, and renamed the Dell S3422DWG to 'Best Mid-Range Monitor' to better represent the monitor market.
 Also added the HP OMEN 34c and the Samsung Odyssey Neo G9/G95NC S57CG95 to Notable Mentions.

 Oct 16, 2023: Restructured article to reflect how people are looking for ultrawide monitors; removed the 'Best Gaming' and 'Best Super Ultrawide' categories because it doesn't fit into the scope of the article; added the Dell S3422DWG and replaced the Gigabyte M34WQ with the HP OMEN 34c because the Gigabyte is becoming hard to find; updated Notable Mentions based on changes.

 Jun 20, 2023: Replaced the LG 38WN95C-W with the LG 40WP95C-W and renamed it to the 'Best Ultrawide Monitor For Work' to be consistent with how people are looking for ultrawide monitors; moved the Dell S3422DWG to Notable Mentions because the Gigabyte M34WQ offers better value for a similar price.

-Our recommendations are based on what we think are the best ultrawide monitors currently available.
-They are adapted to be valid for most people, in each price range.
+Our recommendations are based on what we think are the best monitors with an ultrawide screen currently available.
+They're adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.